Is Your Platform Actually Reducing Developer Friction?

 If you’re starting from scratch, don’t try to build everything at once.
 Start with four baseline metrics you can measure today, even imperfectly:

-- Time to first deployment — ask new hires how long it took
+Ask new hires how long it took

-- Tickets per developer — query your ticketing system
+Tickets per developer

-- Deployment frequency — check your CI logs
+Check your CI logs

-- Quarterly NPS survey — a simple “How likely are you to recommend this platform?” question
+A simple "How likely are you to recommend this platform?" question

 Instrument as you go, automate what you can, and add sophistication over time.
 A spreadsheet tracking the right metrics beats a sophisticated dashboard tracking the wrong ones.